-Our primary insight is that augmenting traditional, transaction-based signals with detailed and structured intelligence gathered directly from user narratives is a highly effective strategy for combating social engineering scams.
-These scams often lack clear on-platform signals, and our CASE framework successfully created a new, rich source of data by directly and scalably engaging with the users who were targeted.
-This newly generated intelligence can be utilized as a strong signal in advanced scam and fraud-fighting frameworks, such as those described in \cite{b18}\cite{b23}.
+Our primary insight is that augmenting traditional, transaction-based signals with structured intelligence from user narratives is a highly effective strategy for combating social engineering scams, which often lack clear on-platform signals.
+This newly generated intelligence can be utilized as a strong signal in advanced scam and fraud-fighting frameworks, such as those described in \cite{b6}\cite{b18}.

-The dual \textit{Conversational Agent–Information Extractor} pattern proved to be a robust and scalable architecture.
-By separating the real-time, user-facing conversational task from the asynchronous, backend data processing task, we were able to build a system that is both responsive to user needs and efficient in its use of resources.

-Furthermore, our work underscores that for a sensitive, user-facing application like this, a comprehensive evaluation framework is not just a preliminary step but a core and necessary component of the system itself.
-The multi-layered safety and quality methodologies were critical in building trust in the system and ensuring a safe and useful experience for potentially distressed users.
+The dual Conversational Agent-Information Extractor pattern proved to be a robust and scalable architecture; separating the real-time, user-facing task from the asynchronous, backend data processing, created a system that is both responsive and efficient.
+Furthermore, this work underscores that for a sensitive, user-facing application, a comprehensive, multi-layered safety and quality evaluation framework is not merely a preliminary step but a core, necessary component for building trust and ensuring a safe user experience.